dmelvy/functional-foods/README.md

 ## Post-MVP

 For Post-MVP, my goal is to create a more customized user experience with the ability to add a "Grocery List" section of saved or favorited items.
-I would also love to integrate healthy recipes based on the healthier "clean" food items.
+I would also love to integrate a way for people to connect with local farmers / their nearest farmer's markets to support shopping for local produce.

 ***